Anxiety and mental health resources

 - Carers Trust – http://www.carers.org

-- Cerebra – charity for families of children with brain conditions – http://www.cerebra.org.uk
+- Cerebra – charity for families of children with brain conditions, which offers a comprehensive range of free advice guides – http://www.cerebra.org.uk

 - Communicating with an Autistic Child: a parents’ guide – http://www.wiseoldsayings.com

-- Contact – charity supporting families with disabled children – http://www.cafamily.org.uk
+- Contact – charity supporting families with disabled children, including a range of free advice workshops – https://contact.org.uk/

-- Dental Care advice for autism – US website but has general advice about dental care and autism – https://www.emergencydentistsusa.com/autism-and-dental-care/
+- Dental care advice for autism – US-based website but has helpful general information about dental care and autism – https://www.emergencydentistsusa.com/autism-and-dental-care/

 - Dingley’s Promise, supports under-5s with additional needs & disabilities and their families in Reading, Wokingham and West Berkshire – http://www.dingley.org.uk